Manufacturers label the engine oils they produce using codes and numbers that puzzle many car owners. We will try to help you make sense of them.

-Why is it important to choose the best oil
+Why is it important to choose the best oil?

-A critical part of keeping your car’s engine running smoothly and properly is regularly changing your motor oil and making sure the new oil your putting in is the best your car can get.
+A critical part of keeping your car’s engine running smoothly and properly is regularly changing your motor oil and making sure the new oil you’re putting in is the best your car can get.
 The oil keeps the internal parts of the engine lubricated, preventing the moving parts from grinding against each other and causing damage, and keeps it cool too, ensuring it does not overheat.

 If your oil is not changed frequently, dirt, grime, and sludge can accumulate inside the engine bay and around the moving parts and the old, dirty oil won’t allow the parts to smoothly slide against one another.
 If the oil is soiled and full of impurities it can cause some serious damage and you may even have to replace your engine in the future.
 Some oils also contain additives, such as detergents, to maintain the cleanliness of the high-temperature surfaces and antioxidants that prevent oxidation (which can lead to rusting) and keep the engine oil from thickening.
-Additives also capture dirt and other contaminants to prevent build up on engine parts.
+Additives also capture dirt and other contaminants to prevent build-up on engine parts.

 Types of Motor Oil